wendell633/Wcrts/content/about.md

 ### Wendell’s Computer Repair Training & Web Services

 We provide all sorts of computer problem solutions both for Macintosh and Windows based operating systems.
 Our services include: virus removal, hard drive upgrades, or replacement.
 In the following computer training, we offer one on one coaching for those who want to learn.
-Our students range from beginner to middle to advance users.
+Our students range from beginners to middle to advance users.
 My 3rd service is sales and support.

 Sales and support is a service which provides people in the community the ability to either buy or sell their new and used laptops or desktop computers.
 They can buy or sell all types of electronic devices etc.